-One of the major factors that discourage people to visit their dentist or even getting the treatment they badly need is the high cost of dental work.
+One of the major factors that discourage people to visit the dentist or even getting the treatment they badly need is the high cost of dental work.

 Most people whose cost is the main concern don’t have an insurance plan.

-Some skip their appointments not because of fear to the dentist or dental instruments; rather, they don’t want to hear the dental problems they’ve acquired and be lectured about it.
+Some skip their appointments, not because of fear of the dentist or dental instruments; rather, they don’t want to hear the dental problems they’ve acquired and be lectured about it.